-SCREEN BREAKS
+This page will provide you with a quick overview of what you can do to maintain good eye health in the age of increased screen time.
+The remaining pages will provide details including links and tips on how to make changes.

+Eye Health in the Age of Increased Screen Time

+As we increase our screen time our risk for experiencing eye strain increases.
+There are some important steps you can take to protect your eye health.

+- 1. Screen breaks.
 Take frequent micro-breaks.
-Look 20 feet away, for 20 seconds every 20 minutes.
-It is important to take visual breaks from computer work to allow the ciliary muscles to relax and for the eyes to rehydrate.
+Look 20 feet away, for 20 seconds every 20 minutes - Screen distance.

-SCREEN DISTANCE

 The closer your screen is to your eyes, the harder your eyes need to work to focus.
-Computer monitors should be approximately arm's length away and they can be even further if you can comfortably read the font size.
+Computer monitors should be approximately arm's length away and they can be even further if you can comfortably read the font size. - 3.
+Font Size.

-FONT SIZE

 Increase your font size so that you can comfortably read the screen without squinting or leaning forward.
-Trying to focus on small font is not only more tiring for your eyes but is also more tiring mentally.
+Trying to focus on small font is not only more tiring for your eyes but is also more tiring mentally. - 4.
+Screen height.

-SCREEN HEIGHT

 Your natural line of sight is slightly downward.
+Positioning your monitor or screen too high will cause you to look up which will decrease your blink rate and expose more of your eyeball to the atmosphere and this can contribute to dry eyes.
+Your natural line of sight is slightly downward.
 The top line of text on your computer monitor should be at approximately eye height with your neck neutral and your ears over your shoulders.

-STAYING HYDRATED
+If your monitor can be angled back, you can position it a bit lower which will be a bit easier on your eyes. - 5.
+Staying hydrated.
 Your blink rate naturally slows down when looking at a digital screen and this means that your eyes are more susceptible to drying out.
-Staying hydrated has the added benefit of nudging you to get up more frequently.
+Staying hydrated is beneficial for general eye health and has the added benefit of nudging you to get up more frequently. - 6.
+Screen Time & Circadian Rhythm.
+There is ongoing research in the area of impact of blue light from LED screen on our eye health and circadian rhythm.

-SCREEN TIME LIMIT & CIRCADIAN RHYTHYM

 Blue light before bed may interfere with sleep.
-It is recommended to limit screen time 1 to 2 hours before bed.

-TOTAL SCREEN TIME

-Most of us have significantly increased our screen time in the past month.
-The Canadian Society of Exercise Physiology recommends limiting sedentary time to 8 hours or less, which includes no more than 3 hours of recreational screen time.

-HEALTHCARE PROVIDER & ADDITIONAL RESOURCES
+At present, it is generally recommended that we limit screen time 1 to 2 hours before bed.
+If this is not possible, you can try putting your device on night time mode or download a software such f.lux to limit the amount of blue light emitted from your device.
+Please note that the effectiveness of this is still under ongoing research and therefore the best advice is to limit screen time before bed. - 7.
+Total Screen Time.
+Most of us have significantly increased our screen time in the past few weeks.
+Try to make a point of planning non-screen time activities. - 8.
+Healthcare Provider.
 Follow-up with your healthcare provider, as needed.
-See the CSA Z412 2017 document for more details on the application standard for workplace ergonomics and information on lighting levels for different tasks.